-- Describe performance improvement measure for base scenario - Describe performance improvement measure for deep renovation scenario
+- Describe performance improvement measure for proposed scenario

-Share the summary of energy saving calculation results for both base scenario and deep renovation scenario.
+Share the summary of energy saving calculation results for proposed scenario.
 (Details of the energy saving calculations shall not be provided in this section but referred to the relevant annex of the audit report.)